AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 Adhere to the following best practices to prevent some common issues and troubleshooting.

 * **Understand how the desktop app works**: Before starting to use the application, spend a few moments knowing how the app works.
-Know about linking between Experience Manager web interface and desktop, repository mapping, asset caching, saving locally and uploading in background.
+Know about linking between [!DNL Experience Manager] web interface and desktop, repository mapping, asset caching, saving locally and uploading in background.
 See [how it works](release-notes.md#how-app-works).

 * **Avoid unsupported characters in folder names**: Do not use whitespaces and invalid characters when creating or uploading folders.
-See a list of characters at [Create folders in Experience Manager Assets](https://experienceleague.adobe.com/docs/experience-manager-65/assets/managing/manage-assets.html#creating-folders).
-Some Adobe Experience Manager use cases may be impacted by unsupported characters in the folder name.
+See a list of characters at [Create folders in [!DNL Experience Manager Assets]](https://experienceleague.adobe.com/docs/experience-manager-65/assets/managing/manage-assets.html#creating-folders).
+Some [!DNL Experience Manager] use cases may be impacted by unsupported characters in the folder name.

 * **Best practices to avoid conflicts**: To avoid potential conflicts when collaborating on multiple assets, see [avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

-* **Use folder upload for large, hierarchical folders**: Instead of using the Assets web interface or other methods, use Experience Manager desktop app to upload large folders.
+* **Use folder upload for large, hierarchical folders**: Instead of using the Assets web interface or other methods, use [!DNL Experience Manager] desktop app to upload large folders.
 The app uploads the assets in background with logging and monitoring.
 See [bulk upload assets](using.md#bulk-upload-assets).

-* **Use the latest version**: Use the latest app version and always check for compatibility before installing either a new app version or before upgrading to a newer Adobe Experience Manager version.
+* **Use the latest version**: Use the latest app version and always check for compatibility before installing either a new app version or before upgrading to a newer [!DNL Experience Manager] version.
 See [release notes](release-notes.md).

-* **Use the same drive letter**: Use the same drive letter across an organization to map to the Adobe Experience Manager DAM.
+* **Use the same drive letter**: Use the same drive letter across an organization to map to the [!DNL Experience Manager] DAM.
 To see assets placed by other users, the paths must be the same.
 Using the same drive letter ensures a constant path to DAM assets.
 The assets remain placed and are not removed even if different drive letters are used by different users.

-* **Mind the network**: Network performance is critical to Experience Manager desktop app's performance.
+* **Mind the network**: Network performance is critical to [!DNL Experience Manager] desktop app's performance.
 If you face slowed response to file transfers or bulk operations, turn off the features or apps that might cause lots of network traffic.

 * **Unsupported use cases for desktop app**: Do not use the app for Assets' migration (it needs planning and other tools); for heavy-duty DAM operations (like moving large folders, large uploads, finding files using advanced metadata searches); and as a sync client (design principles and usage patterns are different from in-sync clients like Microsoft OneDrive or Adobe Creative Cloud desktop sync).

-* **Timeout**: Currently, desktop app does not have a configurable timeout value that disconnects the connection between Experience Manager server and desktop app after a fixed time interval.
+* **Timeout**: Currently, desktop app does not have a configurable timeout value that disconnects the connection between [!DNL Experience Manager] server and desktop app after a fixed time interval.
 When uploading large assets, if the connection gets timeout after a while, the app retries to upload the asset a few times by increasing the upload timeout.
 There is no recommended way to change the default timeout settings.

 ## How to troubleshoot {#troubleshooting-prep}